dnebauer/vim-dn-latex/README.md

 Special characters
 ------------------

 Special characters can be selected from a menu and their tex codes inserted into the document.
-This function is bound to `LocalLeader-is` in normal and insert modes.
+See `:h dn-latex-mapping-at` and `:h DNL-AlignTable` for more details.

 Align tables
 ------------

 Columns in a table can be automatically aligned.
 Certain conditions have to be followed in creating the table.
-See vimhelp ('DNL-AlignTable') for further details.
+See `:h dn-latex-mapping-at` and `:h DNL-AlignTable` for further details.

-This function is bound to `LocalLeader-at` in normal and insert modes.

 Custom snippets
 ---------------

 Custom ultisnips snippets are provided.
-See vimhelp ('ft-latex-dn-plugin-ultisnips') for details.
+See `:h dn-latex-ultisnips` for details.

 [atp]: http://atp-vim.sourceforge.net/